The Mandalorian “Chapter 1” Gives Clues to the Empire’s Atrocities After Their Defeat

 Recent Comments

-- fernandan on Reading the Wheel of Time: Rumors and Fate in Robert Jordan’s The Shadow Rising (Part 10) 28 mins ago

-- JanaJansen on Language, Warfare, and the Brain as Computer: Babel-17 32 mins ago
+- zazaray on Star Trek: Deep Space Nine Rewatch: “Through the Looking Glass” 23 mins ago

-- Jindo Fox on The Mandalorian “Chapter 1” Gives Clues to the Empire’s Atrocities After Their Defeat 40 mins ago
+- laura118b on The Mandalorian “Chapter 1” Gives Clues to the Empire’s Atrocities After Their Defeat 1 hour ago

-- Sunspear on You Will Believe a Hello Kitty!
-Pez Dispenser Can Fly — Ant-Man & The Wasp 42 mins ago

-- Scáth on Oathbringer Reread: Chapter One Hundred Four 49 mins ago

-- Brent on Reading the Wheel of Time: Rumors and Fate in Robert Jordan’s The Shadow Rising (Part 10) 56 mins ago
+- markmaverik on Infamous Han-Greedo Showdown Has Been Recut (Again) for Disney+ 1 hour ago

+- LKW on Star Trek The Original Series Rewatch: “Metamorphosis” 2 hours ago

+- laura118b on Infamous Han-Greedo Showdown Has Been Recut (Again) for Disney+ 2 hours ago

+- SunlessNick on A Little Dark Reading: Margaret Irwin’s “The Book” 2 hours ago

-- ChristopherLBennett on The Mandalorian “Chapter 1” Gives Clues to the Empire’s Atrocities After Their Defeat 1 hour ago
+- krad on The Mandalorian “Chapter 1” Gives Clues to the Empire’s Atrocities After Their Defeat 2 hours ago

+- BillReynolds on A Modern Fairy Tale: Nina Allan’s The Dollmaker 3 hours ago

+- BillReynolds on 5 Books About War and Military Culture 3 hours ago